neuroimaging-mug/R2s-mapping/README.md

 ## Dependencies

 The scripts were tested with [MATLB R2016b](https://www.matlab.com).
 Besides the external tools, which are provided in the repository, [FSL 5.0.9](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) is required for PRELUDE phase unwrapping and brain extraction with BET to process data as described in the data.
-If FSL is not available, different options like simple thresholding for the brain mask, or a linear fit of delta omega instead of PRELUDE, exist.
+If FSL is not installed different options are available to perform calculations without FSL.

 ## Examples